 There are also themed fancy dress nights plus a variety of workshops for adults and children (such as lantern making, children’s printmaking and bracelet weaving) on selected dates.

-Tickets for LuminoCity Festival, which is open from 4-11pm daily, are $38 per adult and $19 per child (aged 3-12).
+Tickets for LuminoCity Festival, which is open from 4-11pm daily, are $32+ taxes and fees per adult and $19 + taxes and fees per child (aged 3-12).
 Under 3s are free.
 There is a shuttle bus available to take you to the venue – buy your tickets for this when booking your event tickets online.
 Advance booking is recommended.

 Drink Hot Chocolate